Downtown Erie: Downtown Districts

-Downtown Erie is divided into three different areas, Bayfront district, downtown center city and midtown.
+Downtown Erie is divided into three different areas, Bayfront Landing, downtown center city and midtown.

-Bayfront
+Bayfront Landing

-Bayfront district is home to much of downtown’s employers.
-It is home to Gannon University, UPMC Hamot hospital, and Erie Insurance.
-The Bayfront district is also where the Bayfront Convention Center and Sheraton Hotel are located.
-The Blasco Library, Erie Maritime Museum, Erie Art Museum, restaurants, bars and marinas are all located in the Bayfront district.
+Erie's Bayfront Landing is home to a variety of hotels, bars, restaurants, and tourist attractions such as the Erie Maritime Museum, Erie Convention Center, and The Bicentennial Tower.

 Center City

 Center City is where many of the Erie’s high rise buildings are located.
 The Renaissance Centre is Erie’s tallest building.
 Located in the center city are: The Boston Store, The Warner Theatre, Erie Insurance Arena, UPMC Park, Perry Square, restaurants, bars and night clubs as well as many retail shops.
 Center city is also home to 14 banks.
 Also located in the center city is Gannon University, as well St. Peter's Cathedral.
 The cathedral is the city's largest structure, standing 265 feet (81 m) tall.

 Midtown

 Midtown, located from 18th Street/Former Norfolk Southern tracks to 26th Street.